 When you’re using Pinterest for your business, the first thing you need to do is to optimize your website for Pinterest.
 Add a Pinterest button and a link to your Pinterest account on your website.
 Place a widget with a Pinterest board on your website.

 There are a lot of apps that can help you with Pinterest, so use them.
 It will save you time and make your publishing schedule consistent.
-Board Booster is one of the top choices for pin scheduling.
-You can also try Tailwind – an automation, analytics tool for Pinterest.
+Tailwind is one of the top choices for pin scheduling.